marketing

 How about the terms “business journalism” or “editorial business”?
 Perhaps “editorial marketing” might be more accurate?

-This post is about how businesses can benefit from having editorial content and even outright journalism on their web sites.
+This post is about how businesses can benefit by having editorial content and even outright journalism on their web sites.
 This is not to be confused with public relations or marketing.
-The benefits of quality and timely editorial content can equal and even surpass that of a company’s public relations or marketing efforts.
+The benefits of quality and timely editorial content can equal and even surpass a company’s public relations or marketing efforts.

 Continue reading →